webgpu/webgpu-samples/README.md

 # WebGPU Samples

+**Please visit the [WebGPU Samples website](//webgpu.github.io/webgpu-samples/) to run the samples!**

-The [WebGPU Samples](//webgpu.github.io/webgpu-samples/) are a set of samples demonstrating the use of the [WebGPU API](//webgpu.dev).
+The WebGPU Samples are a set of samples and demos demonstrating the use of the [WebGPU API](//webgpu.dev).
 Please see the current implementation status and how to run WebGPU in your browser at [webgpu.io](//webgpu.io).